Biscuit meet world. World meet Biscuit – our newest addition and a bottle fed lamb!

 What an exciting day!
 We were headed out to pick up a pasture brush for the sheep.
 What’s that, you ask?
 You know – the brushes used by street sweepers?
 Well, when they are no longer useful for streets, farmers buy them to put in their pasture for their cattle, horses, and sheep as scratching posts.
 And what a hoot it is to watch them because they really enjoy a good back scratch!

 And why would we want them for our sheep?
-Well, our sheep are Katahdin sheep.
+Because our sheep are Katahdin sheep.
 They are self-shearing sheep that shed each spring, which is great because we don’t have to shear them.

 But that also means they tend to look a little rastafarian about this time of year.
 The not so friendly sheep won’t come close enough to allow us to brush them, unlike our bottle fed lambs, Bucky & Buster, who look like a million bucks.
 Instead, the others rub as much as they can along fences and trees in an attempt to get as much of their winter coat off as possible.
 However, it isn’t enough to really make a difference, and even into the summer when it is pretty warm they may still be attempting to shed their coats.